warewulf/warewulf/userdocs/contents/overlays.rst

 Warewulf Overlays
 =================

-So at this point, we have discussed how Warewulf is designed to scalably provision and manage thousands of cluster nodes by utilizing identical stateless boot images.
+At this point we have discussed how Warewulf is designed to scalably provision and manage thousands of cluster nodes by utilizing identical stateless boot images.
 And there-in lies a problem to solve.
 If these boot images are completely identical, then how do we